Leadership, routing and load balancing

 Server-side routing

-Server-side routing is a complement to the client-side routing, performed by a Neo4j Driver.
+Server-side routing is a complement to the client-side routing.

 In a cluster deployment of Neo4j, Cypher queries may be directed to a cluster member that is unable to run the given queries.
 With server-side routing enabled, such queries are rerouted internally to a cluster member that is expected to be able to run them.
 This situation can occur for write-transaction queries when they address a database for which the receiving cluster member is not the leader.

 The cluster role for cluster members is per database.
-Thus, if a write-transaction query is sent to a cluster member that is not the leader for the specified database (specified either via the Bolt Protocol or by the Cypher syntax: USE clause), server-side routing is performed if properly configured.
+Thus, if a write-transaction query is sent to a cluster member that is not the leader for the specified database (specified either via the Bolt Protocol or with Cypher USE clause), server-side routing is performed if properly configured.

 Server-side routing is enabled by the DBMS, by setting dbms.routing.enabled=true for each cluster member.
 The listen address (server.routing.listen_address) and advertised address (server.routing.advertised_address) also need to be configured for server-side routing communication.